SQUASH

 RULES

-1. The tournament will run under New Zealand Squash Rules.
+1. The tournament will be conducted under New Zealand Squash Rules.

 3. The standard tournament ball will be a single yellow dot ball.

-4. Protective eyewear to be worn at all times on the courts by all players.
+4. Protective eyewear must be worn at all times on court.

-6. Court attire standards Squash NZ Clothing Policy (pdf).
+6. Court attire must comply with the Squash NZ Clothing Policy.

 Supervision

-Each school must have one adult in charge of students.
-Team managers will be required to supervise their team at all times.
+Each school must have at least one designated adult responsible for their students.
+Team managers are expected to supervise their team at all times.

 MEDAL PRESENTATIONS